zp4om627xC7UscjY/agi-manifesto/README.md

 - **Agent configurations**: Each agent has numerous possible settings.
 - **Communication paths**: Potentially \( n(n - 1) \) directed edges in the graph.
 - **Permissions**: Various combinations of allowed communications.

-One could say that even with every second and every computer in the universe, we would still not be able to try all agents with more than a few hundred nodes.

-### Multiagent Systems Explorer

-Consequently, we need the **Multiagent Systems Explorer** — an accessible submarine for systematic search of more and more intelligent multiagents from the bottoms of this "combinatorial ocean."

 ---